cc32d9/cc32d9_ideas_for_EOSIO/Object_Token.md

   another account.
 This is analogous to `transfer` action in `eosio.token`.

-* `destroy(owner, id)`: The owner can destroy the object at any time, thus releasing the ownership.
+* `destroy(account, id)`: The owner or the origin creator can destroy the object at any time, provided that corresponding flags are set in th options field.

 ## Use cases